-- 809. (1) A person notified in terms of section 808(1)(a) of suspected counterfeit goods, or any other person claiming to be a right-holder in relation to the protected goods in respect of which an intellectual property right is suspected of being infringed by those goods, may, within three working days after the date of notification read with section 908, apply to the customs authority for the detention of the suspected counterfeit goods and for the goods to be dealt with in terms of this Chapter. - (2) An application must- - (a) be in the form and format and contain the information as may be prescribed by rule: - (b) give sufficient particulars of the protected goods which are the subject of the application; - (c) describe the essential physical and other distinctive features, elements and characteristics of goods that may indicate that the goods are counterfeit goods that infringe the intellectual property right in respect of those protected goods; - (d) be accompanied by evidence- - (i) that an intellectual property right subsists in respect of the goods that are 50 the subject of the application; - (ii) that those goods are protected goods; - (iii) that the applicant is a right-holder in relation to those protected goods;and - (iv) of the date on which that intellectual property right will expire; and - (e) be accompanied by- - (i) an indemnity in terms of which the applicant indemnifies the Commissioner against any liability that may arise from any actions, proceedings, claims or demands whatsoever which may be made or taken against the Commissioner in dealing with the goods in terms of this Chapter;
+809. (1) A person notified in terms of section 808(1)(a) of suspected counterfeit 35 goods, or any other person claiming to be a right-holder in relation to the protected goods in respect of which an intellectual property right is suspected of being infringed by those goods, may, within three working days after the date of notification read with section 908, apply to the customs authority for the detention of the suspected counterfeit goods and for the goods to be dealt with in terms of this Chapter.
+40

+(2) An application must-

+- (a) be in the form and format and contain the information as may be prescribed by rule; - (b) give sufficient particulars of the protected goods which are the subject of the application; - (c) describe the essential physical and other distinctive features, elements and characteristics of goods that may indicate that the goods are counterfeit goods that infringe the intellectual property right in respect of those protected goods; - (d) be accompanied by evidence- - (i) that an intellectual property right subsists in respect of the goods that are 50 the subject of the application; - (ii) that those goods are protected goods; - (iii) that the applicant is a right-holder in relation to those protected goods; and claims or demands whatsoever which may be made or taken against the Commissioner in dealing with the goods in terms of this Chapter;